sprainbrains/whisperfish/README.rst

 Make sure you have access to the `sfdk` tool; we will use it for setting up the environment.

-1. Make sure you have a tooling and target later than 4.1.0.24.
+1. Make sure you have a tooling and target later than 4.1.0.24 (tested with 4.3.0.12, too).
    Use the SDK Maintenance tool to upgrade if necessary.
 2. On versions before 4.1, you need to set up a patched version of Rust.